How To Get a New Social Security Number for an Adopted Child—A Complete Guide

 Parent-Sponsored Credit Monitoring and Building With FreeKick

-As cyber threats and identity theft are on the rise, FreeKick provides a sense of relief for parents.
+While identity theft is on the rise, FreeKick provides a sense of relief for parents.
 Powered by Austin Capital Bank, FreeKick offers a solution that can not only protect your and your adopted child’s personal information but also help them establish a strong credit profile.

-To ensure comprehensive ID monitoring, FreeKick offers a range of services specifically designed for children, young adults, and their parents.
+A child’s identity gets stolen every 30 seconds, making identity protection a necessity.
+To ensure comprehensive ID monitoring, FreeKick offers a range of services specifically designed for children, young adults, and their parents:

 Identity Protection Services for MinorsIdentity Protection Services for Adult Children and Parents